How Children Grieve Differently by Age: A Complete Developmental Guide

 How grief shows up

+Social withdrawal, perfectionism or academic struggles, intense emotions that fluctuate rapidly, risk taking behaviour, overwhelming questions about meaning and fairness, and comparison with peers.
 This age group is acutely aware that their experience is not shared by most of their peers.
-They may feel alienated or misunderstood.

 What they need